 Use Your Intuition for Better Self-Care

-Have you found yourself rolling your eyes as a glittery bath bomb fizzles in the tub during a sacred “self-care” session?
-Did your back massage, (in the name of self-care), leave you more tense than relaxed?
-If you’ve ever felt foolish or annoyed after indulging in a sworn by piece of self-care advice that was more of a flop, you’re not alone.
-It seems as though we’re given a million tips for practicing self-care (something as unique as our individual needs), yet it’s never suggested that we use our intuition for better self-care.
+Have you rolled your eyes as a glittery bath bomb fizzles in the tub during a sacred “self-care” session?
+Did your back massage leave you more tense than relaxed?
+If you’ve ever annoyed after indulging in a sworn by piece of self-care advice that was more of a flop, you’re not alone.
+It seems as though we’re given a million tips for practicing self-care (something as unique as our individual needs).
+However, it’s never suggested that we use our intuition for better self-care.

 After all, who knows you better than you?!
 Self-care can be excellent when done right.
 The truth is that the perfect self-care for you is simply a matter of using your intuition.
 Here’s how you can use your intuition for better self-care.